nanotee/sqls.nvim/README.md

 Available commands:

 - `:SqlsExecuteQuery`: In normal mode, executes the query in the current buffer.
 In visual mode, executes the selected query.
 Shows the results in a preview buffer.
+- `:SqlsExecuteQueryVertical`: Same as `:SqlsExecuteQuery`, but the results are displayed vertically.
 - `:SqlsShowDatabases`: Shows a list of available databases in a preview buffer.
 - `:SqlsShowSchemas`: Shows a list of available schemas in a preview buffer.
 - `:SqlsShowConnections`: Shows a list of available database connections in a preview buffer.